borkshop/kni/MANUAL.md

 The `{-m n}` notation means "subtract m from n if this option is chosen" and also "hide this option if n is m or less".

+The `{!n}` notation means "set n to one if this option is chosen" and also "hide this option if n is already one".

+The `{?n}` notation means "set n to zero if this option is chosen" and also "hide this option if n is already zero".

 The `{=m n}` notation means "set n to m if this option is chosen" and also "hide this option if n is already m".